 The majority of tenants decide to renew their leases, but only a fraction of them choose to negotiate additional terms and concessions within their lease renewal.
-As a result, you may be missing out on rental concessions such as the following:
+As a result, you may be missing out on lease renewal concessions such as the following:

 Free or reduced rent